-"I'm her Aunt Martha," said Myrtle, sidled up to the girl and placed an arm around her shoulder.
+"I'm her Aunt Martha," said Myrtle, sidling up to the girl, placing her arm around her shoulder, and finding herself crossing arms with the boy.

 "I know who YOU are, Myrtle Myrts," the judge said sternly.
-Her name sounded so fake when he said it, and yet was one of the few real things about her.
-Flapping his hardened square hand at her and sitting, he pilfered in a desk drawer.
+Her name sounded so fake when he said it, and yet it was one of the few real things about her.
+Flapping his hardened square hand at her and sitting, he began pilfering in a drawer.
 His pallid face was brightened by a red rash above his forest of black brows.

-Myrtle felt the girl tense.
-"Y'all don't pay him no mind."
+Myrtle felt both the boy and the girl tense.
+"Y'all don't pay him no mind," she whispered to the girl.

-"Let's get started," said the judge.
+"Let's get started," the judge said.
 "Papers, please."

-Saying it to the boy, he glared at Myrtle as though he still did not believe her name was real but was convinced her breasts were false.
+Saying it to the boy, he glared at Myrtle as though he still did not believe that her name was real but was convinced that her breasts were false.
 They were.